 A while back I was tagged by Connie to name seven (7) things you didn't know about me.
 I've been reading what every one has been writing and I will say that I find it interesting.
 So having given some thought to this list, here goes:

 1) I'm not afraid to travel alone.
-Summer 1991, I took off to Prince Edward Island and Nova Scotia for two (2) weeks by car.
+One summer, I took off to Prince Edward Island and Nova Scotia for two (2) weeks by car.
 I camped the whole time.
-In 1992, I went across Canada, by car, to Alberta in order to photograph the Calgary Stampede.
+The following year, I went across Canada, by car, to Alberta in order to photograph the Calgary Stampede.
 I camped once again.
 On my way back, I took the US route and stayed in Hotels.
 For some reason I did not feel safe.
 I made a stop in Chicago to buy photography equipment.

-2) From 1989-93 I studied Professional photography at Dawson College in Montreal.
+2) I studied Professional photography at Dawson College in Montreal.

 I love photography, my specialty being portraiture and photo journalism.
 My apartment in Montreal was often turned into a darkroom.
 I worked mainly in black and white.
 It was at the suggestion of my good buddy Philip Carpenter, who encouraged me to apply for a press pass, that I was able to do so much at the Calgary Stampede.
 He finished his degree and studied communication at Concordia.
 He is presently a professional photographer for a large Montreal newspaper.
 This is a picture of my daughter at our wedding photographed by Philip.
 His work is amazing.
 I do hope to get back into the medium sometime soon.

 3) In September 2001, I took a leave of absence from the Toronto Dominion Bank to finish my university degree in Psychology.
 I was a single mom on her own.
 To this day, I am proud that I was able to make it financially.
 Like all single moms I had day care, a car loan and other debts.
 It's really amazing what you can do when you set your mind to it!